PT Path Podcast

 In this episode, we dive into the inspiring career of Alyssa Herrera-Set, PT, DPT, an alum of the UCSF/SFSU Graduate Program in Physical Therapy and a renowned physical therapist.
 We explore her career trajectory, from working in advertising to becoming an entrepreneur in physical therapy.
 Alyssa shares her journey into founding On the Move Physical Therapy and Pilates, discussing her motivations and the challenges she faced.
 She also highlights her work with young athletes and the inception of gymSAFE, a nonprofit aimed at ensuring gymnast safety.
 Additionally, Alyssa talks about her passion for mentoring, her podcast 'Papaya Talk', and her future plans for global retreats.
 Alyssa shares how she found inspiration from hairstylists, dentists, and fellow PTs in shaping her business – and offers insights on building with heart, staying curious, and following your passion wherever it leads.

-Episode 5: Steven Hartley: From Clinic to Consulting
+Episode 5: Steven Hartley - From Clinic to Consulting

 When Steven Hartley graduated from the UCSF/SFSU Graduate Program in Physical Therapy in 2017, he was certain he wanted to be a sports or ortho PT.
 But after landing a job that looked ideal on paper, he quickly found himself facing burnout.
 That experience led him to pivot into a leadership role at a skilled nursing facility and discovering a love of geriatrics.
 Wanting to further expand his impact, Steven earned an MBA and transitioned into healthcare consulting.
 For the past several years, he’s worked as a managing consultant, partnering with organizations ranging from the VA and tribal health systems to those navigating value-based care.
 Today, he finds deep fulfillment in the broader impact of his work – and in the flexibility it gives him to spend more time with his family.